DrShaun1/rover_science_copy1/README.md

 ### Bioluminescence Assay
 - Mechatronic system drills, liquefies, and delivers soil samples to reaction chamber
 - Dual-drill system with a **detachable sample cache** for per individual untested soil sample collection
+- ATP detection test using firefly essence in mixed with a liqiuidied soil sample to produce UV and human visible light
 - Key focus on reliability under URC constraints

 ### High-Temperature Burn Test